 Brian Feeley, MD

-Feeley has published more than 120 peer-reviewed articles, review studies and book chapters, as well as a book on rotator cuff injuries.
-He has received young investigator awards from the American Orthopaedic Society for Sports Medicine, Orthopaedic Research and Education Foundation, and Western Orthopaedic Association.
+Feeley has published more than 230 peer-reviewed articles, review studies and book chapters, as well as a book on rotator cuff injuries.
+He is associate director of UCSF's residency program in orthopedic surgery.

 Feeley has served on the scientific advisory board for the National Football League and serves on several national orthopedic research and leadership committees.
 He has received young investigator awards from the American Orthopaedic Society for Sports Medicine, Orthopaedic Research and Education Foundation, and Western Orthopaedic Association.
 He has also received a teaching award from the UCSF School of Medicine as well as research awards from the American Orthopaedic Society for Sports Medicine and American Shoulder and Elbow Surgeons.

 Feeley serves as team physician for St. Ignatius College Preparatory high school.
 An avid surfer, he especially enjoys the waves at San Francisco's Ocean Beach, in San Diego and on Kauai.
 In his spare time, he watches his five children's sports teams and co-hosts the UCSF podcast "Six to Eight Weeks: Perspectives on Sports Medicine."